kryptokrauts/sdcworkshop/README.md

 ### Development of Smart Contracts (Homework)
 A total amount of `900000.0000 XPR` is reserved to be claimed by workshop participants.

-Workshop participants can develop a Smart Contract that executes a specific logic which will cause the [reward-contract](./reward-contract) deployed at [sdcworkshop](https://explorer.xprnetwork.org/account/sdcworkshop?loadContract=true&tab=Tables&limit=100) account to distribute an equal share of the XPR reward pool.
+Workshop participants can develop a Smart Contract that must execute a specific logic in order to trigger the [reward-contract](./reward-contract) deployed at [sdcworkshop](https://explorer.xprnetwork.org/account/sdcworkshop?loadContract=true&tab=Tables&limit=100) account.
+An equal share of the XPR reward pool will be distributed to each developer who executes the action on their deployed contract that fullfils the requirement.

-Any workshop participant can register for the homework task by creating an issue using [this form](../../issues/new?assignees=marc0olo&labels=registration&projects=&template=register-for-reward.yaml&title=%5BREGISTER%5D%3A+<xpr+account>) and providing their XPR account.

 The solution needs to be implemented, deployed and executed within 30 days after the workshop.
 Eligibility to claim ends exactly at unix timestamp `1713180600` (Monday, 15 April 2024, 13:30:00).

 Following steps are required in order to allow participants to claim the XPR reward:
-1. Developer [registers](../../issues/new?assignees=marc0olo&labels=registration&projects=&template=register-for-reward.yaml&title=%5BREGISTER%5D%3A+<xpr+account>) for the reward task.
+1. Developer [registers here](../../issues/new?assignees=marc0olo&labels=registration&projects=&template=register-for-reward.yaml&title=%5BREGISTER%5D%3A+<xpr+account>) for the reward task.
 1. Workshop facilitator adds the XPR account of the developer to the list of eligible developers in the [reward-contract](./reward-contract) deployed at the [sdcworkshop](https://explorer.xprnetwork.org/account/sdcworkshop?loadContract=true&tab=Tables&limit=100) account.
 1. (Optional, recommended) Developer provides a separate account where the homework contract which is used to claim the reward will be deployed at.
     - This can be done by calling the [`setctacc`](https://explorer.xprnetwork.org/account/sdcworkshop?loadContract=true&tab=Actions&limit=100&action=setctacc) action